Skip to main content

 )

-Step 3: Create an external collection.
+Step 3: Create a managed collection.

 from pymilvus import MilvusClient, DataType

-schema = MilvusClient.create_schema(
+schema = MilvusClient.create_schema()

 )